likejimba/frcnn-cad/WeeklyMeetings.md

 ## 1. Phantom printing
 a.
 Epson printer: Print with KI - successful with grayscale and RGB; Check that the I0 is not changing from shot to shot.
 Should be the same<br>
 b.
 Roland printer: Use Tyrion purple - mixed with yellow eco-sol ink
-### To Do:
-If tyrian purple not soluble, consider using regular ink in Roland Printer

 ## 2. Virtual Lesion pipeline
 a.
 Mass classes: spiculated and lobular <br>
 b.
 Visualize/display images of masses in phantom <br>
-### To Do:
-Look at lobular results, using same density of 1.56 <br>
-Compare difference in average CAD scores <br>
-For pilot study, use default density of 1.06, to make it difficult <br>

 ## 3. Observer Study
 a.
 Large and small MC clusters: 10 mm and 20 mm, roughly same density so number of visible specks is the same. <br>
 b.
 MC Pilot study with classf'n task.
 Might have to make additional templates as we see tradeoff between maintaining number of specks vs density of specks. <br>
 c.
 To increase difficulty, maybe add PMMA on top of phantom to increase noise, decrease contrast. <br>
 d.
 If fewer than ~5 specks in cluster, may be ignored.
 Important to distinguish number of specks in cluster then <br>

+### To Do:
+1b.
+If tyrian purple not soluble, consider using regular ink in Roland Printer 2a.
+Look at lobular results, using same density of 1.56 Compare difference in average CAD scores.
+For pilot study, use default density of 1.06, to make it difficult <br>

 # Week of 2/22/2021